ADGEfficiency/teaching-monolith/distributed-computing/README.md

 This provides a degree of parallelism

-Common to use a future/promise
-- subroutines return these to represent the ongoing event
+Common to use a future/promise - subroutines return these to represent the ongoing event.

 ## Async IO